 If you are planning to create your own she shed indoors then you can skip the next few sections on outdoor she sheds and jump to the section on cost of converting a room or utility-ready shed into she shed.

-How much does it cost to build your own she shed outdoors?
+How much it costs to build your own she shed outdoors from scratch

 As I have already stated this option is more expensive than a room conversion.